parthmital/Masters-Abroad/README.md

 ## Decision notes

 - Ireland moves first because the one-year format, lower tuition and Critical Skills employment pathway give the best settlement-to-cost balance.
 The main risk is securing the first qualifying job in a small market.
-- Australia moves second.
+- Canada moves ahead of Australia once budget is treated as a hard constraint.
+Focus on public universities and verified PGWP-eligible master's programmes where the tuition stays close to INR 24 to 38 lakh.
+Waterloo's MMath Computer Science is research-based, not a direct coursework option.
+- Australia remains strong, but it should be treated as a stretch-budget country.
 It has a stronger technology market and a longer post-study work period for Indian master's graduates, but high tuition and points competition reduce ROI.
 UQ, Monash, UTS and QUT are better ROI plays than UNSW, Melbourne or Sydney.
-- Canada should focus on public universities and verified PGWP-eligible master's programmes.
-Waterloo's MMath Computer Science is research-based, not a direct coursework option.
 - New Zealand fees were previously understated.
 The corrected serious-programme range is roughly INR 32 lakh to INR 49 lakh, while the graduate technology market is the smallest among the main English-speaking choices.
 - The UK Graduate route reduction is now material for a 2027 graduate-visa application.
 Avoid paying London-level costs for a weak institution.
 - The US remains a career-first choice, not a predictable settlement choice.
 A DHS final rule published on 17 July 2026 adds fixed period F-1 admission and extension of stay risk from 15 September 2026 unless congressional review changes the effective date.
 Arizona State's MS Computer Science is not a no-GRE safety for most external applicants.